Music streaming giant Spotify to spend $1 bn buying its own stock

-New York, Aug 21 (IANS) Swedish music streaming giant Spotify has announced to spend up to $1 billion between now and April 21, 2026 to repurchase its own shares.
+New York: Swedish music streaming giant Spotify has announced to spend up to $1 billion between now and April 21, 2026 to repurchase its own shares.

 The company would commence a stock repurchase programme beginning in the third quarter of 2021.